 Some of us suffer badly from Seasonal Affective Disorder (SAD).
 The lack of sunlight sends us spiralling into a winter depression.

 The symptoms often begin in the autumn as the days start getting shorter and are typically most severe during December, January and February.

 Symptoms may include a persistent low mood, irritability and feeling lethargic and sleepy during the day.
 Sufferers may find themselves sleeping for longer than normal and finding it hard to get up in the morning.
 They may also crave carbohydrates and gain weight

 But there are things you can do about this, for example, light therapy.
 You can buy special lightboxes which replicate the effect of sunlight on the body.
-You can find more information about Seasonal Affective Disorder and light therapy on the SAD website.
+You can find more information about Seasonal Affective Disorder and light therapy here.